Stephen H. Schoenholtz

 Schoenholtz also has active international collaborations involving research and student exchange with colleagues in New Zealand and Chile.
 In 1998, he was a visiting senior research Fellow at the Forest Research Institute in New Zealand, where he conducted research on criteria and indicators of sustainable forest management.

 Schoenholtz holds B.S. degrees in forest science and biology from The Pennsylvania State University, and an M.S. and Ph.D. in forest soil science from Virginia Tech.
 He was raised in the anthracite coalfield region of northeastern Pennsylvania, where he first fostered his lifelong interest in studying the restoration of disturbed ecosystems.
-He lives in Blacksburg with his wife, Gloria, and has two sons, Noah and Zack.

 Back to PEOPLE